Salix-OS/docs.salixos.org/content/user/access-server-in-virtualbox/_index.md

 ---
-title: "How to access a server running in a VirtualBox guest"
+title: "How to Access a Server Running in a VirtualBox Guest"
-menutitle: "Access server in VirtualoBox"
+linktitle: "Access Server in VirtualBox"
 ---

 VirtualBox guests are usually set up with NAT networking.
 That way, there is no